Burning Bridges

 What women want

-Last summer I participated in a research aimed at identifying financial needs of women entrepreneurs in Kyrgyzstan, Tajikistan and Uzbekistan.
-In this post, I share some findings that may be of interest to practitioners delivering banking services to entrepreneurs, and colleagues interested in gender issues.
+In July – November 2021, I participated in a research project to identify the financial needs of women entrepreneurs in Kyrgyzstan, Tajikistan and Uzbekistan.
+In this post, I share some personal impressions that complement the figures and conclusions in the official reports.

 Close